 Finding a house that you love can take a long time.
 You need to think about the location, price point, size, history and what is going to suit you in the long run.
 You might want a new build-home or a period property with original features.

 With so many choices out there and so much to consider, it can be difficult to stay within budget and find the home of your dreams.

 That said, there are plenty of online agents and platforms out there that allow you to apply filters to your search and narrow it down.
 By filtering your search by location range, size, type, and price, you’ll just be left with a cluster of houses that could potentially be your dream home.

 Applying for a mortgage

 Many first-home owners feel nervous about their mortgage applications.
 You need to be realistic about how much you can afford, both for the deposit and mortgage.
-Be sure to check your credit score and put a plan in action to improve it.
+Be sure to check your credit score, and the government options such as a shared ownership scheme and put a plan in action to improve it.